TheJuiceIsSimulated/quest-submissions/README.md

   **2. Explain what a Smart Contract is.**

-  A Smart Contract is a program, or "rulebook," that a developer makes on a blockchain so that users can interact with it.
+  A Smart Contract is a program (kind of like a middleman), or "rulebook," that a developer makes on a blockchain so that users can interact with/do certain things on the blockchain.

   **3. Explain the difference between a script and a transaction.**

-  A transaction changes data on a blockchain and costs money, whereas scripts view data on a blockchain and are free.
+  A transaction changes/modifies data on a blockchain and costs money (gas), whereas scripts view/read data from a blockchain and are free.

 ## Quest Chapter 1 Day 2